Installing agents remotely

 - Enter the SSH port address of the target system in the SSH Port field.

-- Select the Use Public Key Authentication check box to use public key authentication.
+- Select the Use Public Key Authentication check box to use public key authentication instead of a password.

 Enter a name for the agent in the Agent Name field.